 Staff will be notified when a student has been identified as having a medical condition that will require support in school.
-Information will also be held centrally on a confidential database, updated at least annually, for staff to access at any time.
+Information will also be held centrally on our MIS and updated by parents at least annually, for staff to access at any time.

-Healthcare professionals, such as commissioned school and public health nurses, GPs and paediatricians, will liaise with the school and notify them of any students identified as having a medical condition or need.
+Healthcare professionals, such as commissioned school and public health nurses, GPs and pediatricians, will liaise with the school and notify them of any students identified as having a medical condition or need.
 They may also provide advice on supporting students' medical needs.